image

 Corporate Income Tax

-The corporate income tax rate (CIT) is 22 percent for 2023.
+The corporate income tax rate (CIT) is 22 percent.

 There are several facilities given to businesses regarding CIT if they fulfill the following conditions: